ljw1004/vbspec/vb/type-members.md

 In addition to the member name added to the type's declaration space, an event declaration implicitly declares several other members.
 Given an event named `X`, the following members are added to the declaration space:

-> __Annotation__
-> If the form of the declaration is a method declaration, a nested delegate class named `XEventHandler` is introduced.
+If the form of the declaration is a method declaration, a nested delegate class named `XEventHandler` is introduced.
 The nested delegate class matches the method declaration and has the same accessibility as the event.
 The attributes in the parameter list apply to the parameters of the delegate class.

 A `Private` instance variable typed as the delegate, named `XEvent`.